-The aesthetics of vector graphics have come to dominate the look and feel of contemporary branding with a minimalist, clean look with expressive, colorful illustrations and clean, geometric icons.
+The aesthetics of vector graphics have come to dominate the look and feel of everything on the web.

-- Creating icons for apps or web applications
+- Icons for apps or web applications

-- Creating mockups for apps or websites
+- Mockups for apps or websites

 - Logo and logotype making

-- Creating one page publications, such as flyers or posters
+- Printables, such as flyers or posters

-- Creating 3D-looking objects or renderings
+- 3D-looking objects or renderings

-- Creating video-game characters, imagery, and settings
+- Video-game characters, imagery, and assets

 - You can upload pixel images to vector software to add text, filters, and drawings

-When Not to Use Vector Graphics?
+When To Use Raster (Pixel) Graphics?